arifin1301/arifin1301/README.md

 An Computer Science student who loves to create and share projects about web technology!
 I've enjoyed JavaScript and make it the main language in creating a project.

-I'm currently active in Google Developer Student Club as Leader at <a href="https://instagram.com/gdsc.ubg">@gdsc.ubg</a> to build and share event about google technology.
+I'm currently active in Google Developer Student Club as Leader at <a href="https://instagram.com/gdsc.ubg">@gdsc.ubg</a> to create event and sharing about google technology.

 - 🔭 I’m currently computer science student on Bumigora University
 - 🌱 I’m currently learning about back-end and front-end technology web apps